gabiudrescu/website/content/post/8-monofony/index.md

  - EasyAdminBundle
  - SonataAdminBundle

-notes on monofony:
+Compared to Monofony, EasyAdminBundle has a better documentation and it has an easier implementation, at first.
+But things start to become a little bit tricky when you notes on monofony:
  - not having a big community yet
  - the documentation exists, but is not like EasyAdmin